TrevorLeeman/TrevorLeeman/README.md

 Claude Code enthusiast with experience deploying real world SAAS and enterprise apps leveraging the power of AI, both as a founder and as part of a team.

 I'd love to collaborate!
 You can reach me at trevor@osrs.exchange, or personally at trevormleeman@gmail.com.
-Look forward to hearing from you :)